A long-lost sound has returned to the great mountains of Yosemite National Park

 10 years ago, it would have been a rare thing to hear the call of a Sierra Nevada yellow-legged frog in the mountain lakes of Yosemite National Park.

-This spotty member of the Ranidae family was once the most common amphibian in the high elevations of the California's Sierra Nevada range, until a deadly fungal disease known as chytridiomycosis (chytrid) arrived, all but wiping it out.
+This spotty member of the Ranidae family was once the most common amphibian in the high elevations of California's Sierra Nevada range, until a deadly fungal disease known as chytridiomycosis (chytrid) arrived, all but wiping it out.
 The silence that followed took its toll on the wider ecosystem – and conservationists knew they had to act.

 Now, after years of dedicated work, the frogs are making a remarkable comeback, breathing new life into Yosemite’s wilderness.